SuperOfficeDocs/superoffice-docs/docs/api/project/overview.md

 ---
+title: Add project
-title: add_project
+uid: add_project
 description: Adding a project
 author: {github-id}
 keywords:
-so.topic: howto            # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
 # so.envir:                     # cloud or onsite
 # so.client:                    # online, web, win, pocket, or mobile
 ---